Be careful – observing the change in median property prices may not be as useful as you think.

 Ever wondered why different data providers’ median prices are different?

 That’s because there are three key differences between all the providers.

 - The time frames they report on – daily, monthly or quarterly

 - The accuracy/complexity of the index methodology they rely on.

-Investors should pay less attention to short term trends and understand that median prices (as with all statistics) are more useful when viewed as a change in trend over a longer time frame and not at over a month to month period.
+Investors should pay less attention to short-term trends and understand that median prices (as with all statistics) are more useful when viewed as a change in trend over a longer time frame and not over a month-to-month period.

 This helps you get a better understanding of an area's performance.

 Median prices are really best used as an indication of the composition of sales rather than a good indicator of changing property values.